-- A. Confirm that you are registered for the course Blackboard site with the email address that you use most regularly. - B. If you have not used Blackboard before, review the student user guide. https://connect.mitchellhamline.edu - C. Review this syllabus. - D. Read the initial class assignments posted on Blackboard and emailed to you. - E. Calendar key course dates into your planning and calendaring systems. - F. Review the instructions for my old exams (available at www.thaddeuspope.com).
+- A. Confirm that you are registered for the course with the email address that you use most regularly. - B. Review this syllabus. - C. Read the initial class assignments. - D. Calendar key course dates into your planning and calendaring systems. - E. Review the instructions for my old exams (available at www.thaddeuspope.com).